apache/mxnet/docs/api/symbolic-node.rst

    :param label: Input label to function.
    :type label: SymbolicNode

+   :param grad_scale: Scale the gradient by a float factor
+   :type grad_scale: float, optional, default=1

+   :param Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.
+   :param Dict{Symbol, AbstractString} attrs: The attributes associated with this :class:`SymbolicNode`.

+   :return: the constructed :class:`SymbolicNode`.

+.. function:: MAERegressionOutput(...)

+   Use mean absolute error regression for final output, this is used on final output of a net.

+   :param data: Input data to function.
+   :type data: SymbolicNode

+   :param label: Input label to function.
+   :type label: SymbolicNode

+   :param grad_scale: Scale the gradient by a float factor
+   :type grad_scale: float, optional, default=1

    :param Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.
    :param Dict{Symbol, AbstractString} attrs: The attributes associated with this :class:`SymbolicNode`.